fleetdm/fleet/handbook/security.md

 The use of personal devices is allowed for some applications, as long as the iOS or Android device is kept up to date.

 ## Google Workspace security
-At Fleet, Google Workspace is our collaboration tool and the source of truth for our user identities.
+Google Workspace is our collaboration tool and the source of truth for our user identities.
 A Google Workspace account has access to email, calendar, files, and external applications integrated with Google Authentication or SAML.
 At the same time, third-party applications installed by users can access the same data.